-Wake Boarding Boats
+Wake Boarding & Surfing

-Wake Boarding Boats are becoming a concern for Wisconsin Lakes due to the damage it causes to the lake bottom.
-As shared at the Annual Meeting, both Oneida County and the Town of Lake Tomahawk are discussing limiting the boats on area lakes.
+Wake Boarding & Surfing is becoming a concern for Wisconsin Lakes due to the damage that can be caused to the lake bottom.
+As shared at the Annual Meeting, both Oneida County and the Town of Lake Tomahawk are discussing limiting enhanced wakes on area lakes.
 Additionally, the Town of Lake Tomahawk has granted our district the authority to enact regulations, since we are a shallow lake.
-These boats have a place, but not on shallow lakes where irreparable harm can occur.
+This activity has a place, but not on shallow lakes where irreparable harm can occur.

-Wake Boarding Boats are powerful boats with ballast tanks that create larger than normal wake for water skiing, wake boarding and tubing.
-The problem is that these boats can easily scour the bottom of a lake. especially a lake like ours that has a maximum depth of 11 feet and an average depth of 8 feet.
-These boats can also cause shoreline erosion, negatively affect shoreline habitat and species, and increase water turbidity.
+Wake Boarding & Surfing requires the use of ballast tanks & deliberate operation to create very large wakes.
+This causes several problems: scour the bottom of a lake (especially a lake like ours) destroying fish habitat and increasing water turbidity.
+The large wakes can swamp smaller boats and cause shoreline erosion and loss of habitat.

 Research has shown where these boats have operated lake bottoms are now a wasteland, where previously aquatic vegetation and fish have thrived.